 The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.
 Outstanding balances at the year-end are unsecured.

-(All amounts in INR Million except for share data or as otherwise stated)
+Notes to Financial Statements for the year emied March 31, 2024 (All amounts in INR Million except for share data or as otherwise stated)

-41. Operating segment
+40. Operating segment

 A. Basis for segmentation